Are resume photos a good or idea or is it another red flag to the hiring manager?

 No photos help to avoid subconscious bias and discrimination

-For all people to have an equal chance, no matter their origin and personal data, most HR agencies and other companies prefer to have almost no private information on the CV or resume, including a candidate’s photo.
+For everyone to have an equal chance, no matter their origin and personal data, most HR agencies and other companies prefer to have almost no private information on the CV or resume, including a candidate’s photo.

-However, if they were intrigued by your skills and experience first, the photo’s influence will be a lot smaller.
+However, it’s a different story if they’re intrigued by your skills and work experience at first.
+In this scenario, the photo’s influence will be a lot smaller.

-Many people just link to their LinkedIn profile so that if the recruiters are interested in learning more about the candidate, they can just go there.
+Alternatively, most people would just link to their LinkedIn profile.
+So, if their recruiters are interested in learning more about the candidate, they can just go there.

 Photos are often considered unprofessional

-Since they are so controversial, the mere existence of pictures in your resume might put off the hiring managers.
+Since they’re so controversial, the mere existence of pictures in your resume might put off the hiring managers.

-Many could interpret the photo as a sign that you are not confident enough in the information you’ve included regarding your experience and skills.
+Many could interpret the photo as a sign you’re not confident enough in the information you’ve included regarding your work experience and skills.

-Unless you’re applying for an acting or modeling job, your looks are not relevant to the application and bring no real worth.
-It’s just a waste of valuable space for many HR experts – thus unprofessional from the candidate’s side.
+Unless you’re applying for an acting or modeling job, your looks are not relevant to the application and bring no real value.
+It’s a waste of valuable space for many HR experts – meaning, it’s unprofessional from the candidate’s side.

 A picture on your resume might distract recruiters from the vital info

-It’s been proven that the average time an HR specialist spends looking at a resume is around 6 to 7 seconds.
+It’s been proven that the average time an HR specialist spends looking at a resume is exactly 7.4 seconds.

-It would be a lot better if they spend those first few seconds in awe of your fantastic experience and technical skills instead of looking at your photo, no matter how professional you think it is.
+It would be a lot better if they spend those first few seconds on something more important.
+Like, being in awe of your fantastic work experience and technical skills instead of looking at your photo, no matter how professional you think it is.

 Applicant tracking systems don't like images in general